A mile-high view of Riverside looking west from San Jacinto Mountains. - InterChurch News photo

 Therefore, based on these Scriptures, we believe a pastor who has committed adultery or criminal activity -- while a pastor OR as a born again believer -- is disqualified to hold the title of pastor.

-There is no evidence in Scripture or in outside historical references of the Lord Jesus Christ, an apostle, bishop or overseer in the New Testament committing adultery or being arrested for criminal activity (outside of preaching the gospel).
+There is no evidence in Scripture or in outside historical references of the Lord Jesus Christ, an apostle, bishop or overseer in the New Testament committing a sexual sin or being arrested for criminal activity (outside of preaching the gospel).
 King David, often used as an example for restoration, was a king, not a priest.
 Although referred to as a prophet, David was not called to the office of a prophet in the sense of a Samuel, Nathan, Elijah, Isaiah, Jeremiah or Hosea.

 InterChurch News maintains the Bible teaches that faith in Jesus Christ means repentance -- and by God's grace and mercy a believer works out his or her salvation abstaining from all appearances of evil.
 Therefore, a pastor who truly repents of the sin of adultery or has been released from jail or prison for criminal offense (does not include arrest for non-violent protest, free speech, etc.) may become an integral member of a congregation in serving Christ, but not as a "pastor."